 The Host Configuration section contains the parameters for the Session Host VM instances that will be created for your Collection Pool as well as autoscaling parameters.

-CAS offers two options for scaling the number of Session Hosts in a Collection Pool: Autoscale and Fixed Collection Sizing.
+CAS offers two options for scaling the number of Session Hosts in a Shared Collection Pool or Windows 10 Pooled Collection: Autoscale and Fixed Collection Sizing.

 When Autoscale is enabled, CAS will automatically create enough Session Hosts to support all users that are assigned to the Collection Pool based on the number of Users per instance that is configured in the Host Instance Configuration section above.
 For example, if you have configured 25 Users per instance and assign 100 users to the Collection Pool, CAS will create 4 Session Host servers (in each region).